-The aim of emerging risk management is to identify risks before they materialise.
+The aim of emerging risk management is to identify risks before they materialise to help us anticipate future threats.
 This gives us time to engage with the risk, understand it and respond accordingly.
-We use our emerging risk process to inform reverse stress testing and capital adequacy requirements across Standard Life.
-Our proactive screening process which looks across broad sources of risk including geopolitical, technological, environmental and societal, helps us to anticipate future threats.
+Our screening process looks across broad sources of risk, including geopolitical, technological, environmental and societal, and informs stress testing and capital adequacy requirements across Standard Life Aberdeen.